droe/xnumon/README.md

 -   macOS 10.13 High Sierra
 -   macOS 10.14 Mojave

-Releases are considered safe to deploy in production environments.
+Releases of xnumon are considered safe to deploy in production environments.

 ## Documentation